FAQ - Fox Valley Habitat for Humanity

 How do I apply for a Habitat home?

 Families apply and a family selection committee selects homeowners based on their level of need, their willingness to become partners in the program and their ability to repay the no-interest mortgage loan.
 Every affiliate follows a nondiscriminatory policy of family selection.
 Neither race nor religion is a factor in choosing the families who receive Habitat homes.
-If you are interested fill out the home interest form on the 'Apply for a Home Page'.
-Individuals interested in a Habitat home should be aware that it is a long - term partnership and take time to put in sweat equity and move into a home.
+If you are interested, fill out the home interest form on the 'Apply for a Home Page'.
+We will send you a Home Interest Packet that gives you all the information needed to apply.
+Individuals interested in a Habitat home should be aware that it is a long - term partnership and takes time to put in sweat equity and move into a home.

 How are partner families selected?